HR Entry-Level Jobs Guide: Roles, Salaries, and Strategies to Get Hired

 The different pathways to a career in HR

-There are a few different pathways to HR positions at the entry level.
-You can get an HR degree, a degree in a related subject, or use past job experience to try to land an HR job.
+You can pursue a few different pathways to entry-level HR positions.
+These include getting an HR degree or a degree in a related subject or using past job experience to try to land an HR job.

 A bachelor's degree in HR

 Many companies expect candidates to have a bachelor's degree in HR as part of their hiring requirements or at least an associate degree.
 You can find colleges and universities worldwide that offer HR degrees in person and online, or you can get a business degree with an HR emphasis.
-If you get an online bachelor's degree, the full cost of tuition will likely fall between $43,000 and $64,000 [1].
 Examples of HR degrees you can get and the average completion time include:

-• Associate degree in human resource management: two years to earn
+• Associate degree in human resources: Two years to earn

-• Bachelor's degree in human resource management: four years to earn
+• Bachelor's degree in human resources: Four years to earn

-• Master's degree in human resource management: 16 to 24 months to earn after earning a bachelor's degree
+• Master's degree in human resources: 16 to 24 months to earn after earning a bachelor's degree

 A degree in a related subject